 Traditional Korean style on a steep fortress hill

 The site is huge, and we spend most of our sightseeing day walking (and sweating) – not least because there isn’t really much to see.
 Behind the reconstructed entrance gate, there are a couple of other brightly coloured gates and pavilions in that all-purpose historicising Korean style.
 We have seen similar ones all over South Korea.
-Apart from a few excavated stone foundations and a round stone-clad hole (a firefighting water pool? a reservoir? …we wonder), all the structures are recently rebuilt, or rather newly built at sites where some people think there may have been a Baekje-era structure.
+Apart from a few excavated stone foundations and a round stone-clad hole (a firefighting water pool? a reservoir? …we wonder), all the structures are recently rebuilt.
+Or rather, they are newly built at sites where some people think there may have been a Baekje-era structure.
 Since archaeologists know almost nothing about the life in the Baekje era, or the period’s architecture, the new buildings seem to be mostly based on much later historical examples from the Joseon period (14th century onwards), perhaps with some earlier details thrown in.

 On our way to the royal tombs of Neungsan-ri somewhat on the outskirts of town, we try to locate the old city wall indicated on the tourist map, but to no avail.
-Only at the Neungsan-ri archaeological site do we realise that the wall is only being (re)-built now: Next to the curious round burial mounds (which look like those of the Silla dynasty in Gyeongju), construction machines are at work to pile up a clearly visible stone wall including a visitor path next to it.
+Only at the Neungsan-ri archaeological site do we realise that the wall is only being (re)-built now.
+Next to the curious round burial mounds (which look like those of the Silla dynasty in Gyeongju), construction machines are at work to pile up a clearly visible stone wall including a visitor path next to it.
 Looking further up the hill we guess that there may indeed have been a mud rampart previously.
 In our opinion, the new building measures are destroying historic evidence rather than conserving it.